CLIMAAX/FIRE/03_wildfire_response_model/workflow_description.md

 ### Advantages

+- The methodology is scenario neutral.
-- Once constructed, the response model can be used to estimate FWI statistics for a wide range of temperature and precipitation change scenarios.
+  Once constructed, the response model can be used to estimate FWI statistics for a wide range of temperature and precipitation change scenarios.
   Projections of temperature and precipitation change for which no corresponding FWI data are available can be utilized.
 - The impact response surface can easily be visualized and analysed in the space of mean temperature and precipitation changes, e.g. by plotting the yearly probability of exceedance for a given FWI threshold.
 - The response model predicts statistics of the FWI, even if the temperature and precipitation change under consideration would otherwise not be suitable to reliably compute statistics.